Pollution Prevention and Chemical Substance Management

 In reducing the use of environmentally hazardous substances, as in other areas of our activity, Murata is working with the security of society, the community, and our customers as our top priority.

 We are aware of the significant environmental risk accompanying the use of chemical substances, and we are taking steps to avoid pollution.
-We take into particular consideration the degree and duration of environmental impacts when storing and transporting chemical substances within our facilities, applying four voluntary standards for proactive prevention.
+We are voluntarily establishing rules and implementing measures regarding facility standards and operational management for the storage and transport of chemical substances within worksites to prevent environmental incidents.

 We contract legally certified waste disposal specialists for the disposal of industrial waste and we visit their processing facilities regularly to ensure proper treatment.
 We also conduct surveys to minimize the risk of soil pollution caused by ground deformations when constructing plants.

-We would like to note that in fiscal 2019, Murata was not involved in any serious environmental accidents or breaches of environmental laws and regulations, and we were not subject to any fines or penalties.
+We would like to note that in fiscal 2020, Murata was not involved in any serious environmental incidents or breaches of environmental laws and regulations, and we were not subject to any fines or penalties.

 - Prohibition of underground storage tanks